kyleboas/tacticsjournal.com/_posts/2025/11/2025-11-14-aliens-are-going-extinct.md

 <!---more--->

 A live match was an event you could not miss.
-An exclusive experience to watch living legends.
+A scarce exclusive experience to watch living legends.

 There were fewer channels.
 You couldn't watch every match; you had to watch *the match*.
 The match everyone else was watching.
 You could only watch it now.